KimberleyJensen/Mel-Band-Roformer-Vocal-Model/README.md

 [ZFTurbo](https://github.com/ZFTurbo) for releasing [training code](https://github.com/ZFTurbo/Music-Source-Separation-Training) which was used to train the model

-Ju-Chiang Wang, Wei-Tsung Lu, Minz Won (ByteDance AI Labs) - The authors of the Mel-Band RoFormer
+Ju-Chiang Wang, Wei-Tsung Lu, Minz Won (ByteDance AI Labs) - The authors of the Mel-Band RoFormer paper

 # How to help